wwnorton/style/guides-website/docs/javascript-style.md

 ## Arrow Functions

+### Prefer Arrow Callback

-### When you must use an anonymous function (as when passing an inline callback), use arrow function notation.
+When you must use an anonymous function (as when passing an inline callback), use arrow function notation.

 eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing.html)